caskcsg/sentemb/InfoCSE/README.md

 **Training scripts**

 We provide example training scripts for infocse.
 In `infocse-bert-base.sh`, we provide a single-GPU (or CPU) example.
+For the base model, we init our model with [Luyu/condenser](https://huggingface.co/Luyu/condenser).
+For the large model, we first reproduce the condenser-bert-large since there is no official model.
+We release the model in [https://huggingface.co/ffgcc/condenser-bert-large-uncased](https://huggingface.co/ffgcc/condenser-bert-large-uncased).
 We explain the arguments in following:
 * `--train_file`: Training file path.
 We support "txt" files (one line for one sentence) .
 You can use Wikipedia or you can use your own data with the same format.
 * `--model_name_or_path`: Pre-trained checkpoints to start with.
 For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.) and RoBERTa-based models (`RoBERTa-base`, `RoBERTa-large`, etc.).